aws-powertools/powertools-lambda-java/docs/FAQs.md

 ## How can I use Powertools for AWS Lambda (Java) with Lombok?

-Poweretools uses `aspectj-maven-plugin` to compile-time weave (CTW) aspects into the project.
+Powertools uses `aspectj-maven-plugin` to compile-time weave (CTW) aspects into the project.
 In case you want to use `Lombok` or other compile-time preprocessor for your project, it is required to change `aspectj-maven-plugin` configuration to enable in-place weaving feature.
 Otherwise the plugin will ignore changes introduced by `Lombok` and will use `.java` files as a source.

 To enable in-place weaving feature you need to use following `aspectj-maven-plugin` configuration: